noahnewberger/Bikeshare-DC/README.md

 ## Background Information

-In September 2010,  Capital Bikeshare (CaBi) began operating in the Washington, DC region with 1,100 bikes and 114 stations in Washington, DC and Arlington, VA.
+In September 2010,  Capital Bikeshare (CaBi) began operating in the Washington, DC region with 1,100 bikes and 114 stations in Washington, DC and Arlington, VA (Motivate International, Inc, 2017).
 Since then CaBi has grown to approximately 437 stations and 4,500 bikes.
 It has expanded its coverage to include, Alexandria, VA, Montgomery County, MD, and Fairfax County, VA.
 The system, which sees an average of over 10,000 trips per day, has grown to be the third largest bikeshare system currently operating in the United States.

-In September 2017, the DC department of Transportation (DDOT) began a pilot program in Washington, DC which allowed for five dockless bikeshare companies to begin operating in the city.
+In September 2017, the DC department of Transportation (DDOT) began a pilot program in Washington, DC which allowed for five dockless bikeshare companies to begin operating in the city (Sturdivant, 2017).
 Dockless bikeshare bikes differ notably from CaBi in that the bikes do not need to be taken from or returned to physical docking stations.
 Instead, the dockless bikes can be left anywhere in the city as long as they are on public property and they are not obstructing roadways or pedestrian walkways.
 The lack of infrastructural prerequisites meant that seemingly overnight several fleets of brightly colored bikes appeared on the streets.
-Under regulations established by DDOT for the dockless bikeshare pilot program, each operator is permitted to have a maximum of 400 vehicles on the street at any given time.
-For the first several months of the pilot program, vehicle was synonymous with bike until electric scooters were introduced and Lime reduced the number of bikes in their fleet in order to increase the number of scooters.
+Under regulations established by DDOT for the dockless bikeshare pilot program, each operator is permitted to have a maximum of 400 vehicles on the street at any given time (Ryan, 2017).
+For the first several months of the pilot program, vehicle was synonymous with bike until electric scooters were introduced in March and Lime reduced the number of bikes in their fleet in order to increase the number of scooters (Seher, 2018).
 The pilot program presented a unique opportunity to study the effect that the introduction of a new mode of might have on the demand for a well-established bikeshare system.
 In this paper we use machine learning to predict the demand for CaBi through the duration of the pilot program, and by comparing the predicted demand with the actual demand, we attempt to determine to what extent the dockless bikeshare operators have been able to disrupt the status quo.

 ## Data Sourcing